Photonic time crystals: Theory and applications: Material platforms to realize PTCs

 Therefore, so far, the experimental developments have been limited to\textit{ single time interfaces} (requiring a single ultrashort pump pulse) in a special type of materials supporting large modulation strengths, so-called epsilon-near-zero (ENZ) materials~\cite{fomra2024nonlinear}.
 Since permittivity and refractive index are related as $n=\sqrt{\varepsilon}$, differentiating $n$ with respect to $\varepsilon$, we can find that $\Delta n = \frac{\Delta \varepsilon}{2\sqrt{\varepsilon}}$.
 From that expression, we see that since $\varepsilon$ approaches zero in ENZ materials, small variations in $\Delta \varepsilon$ can induce significant changes in $\Delta n$~\cite{alam2016large}.
 The ENZ regime occurs close to the plasma frequency of a material whose dielectric function is described by a Drude model.
 However, to use this effect, one needs to ensure that the imaginary part of the material permittivity is sufficiently small.
-Typical materials discussed in the literature for that purpose are transparent conductive oxides (TCOs) such as indium tin oxide (ITO) and aluminum-doped zinc oxide (AZO) and others ~\cite{kinsey2015epsilon,alam2016large,caspani2016enhanced,clerici2017controlling,saha2020broadband,li2021refractive}.
+Typical materials discussed in the literature for that purpose are transparent conductive oxides (TCOs)~\cite{jaffray2024spatio} such as indium tin oxide (ITO) and aluminum-doped zinc oxide (AZO) and others ~\cite{kinsey2015epsilon,alam2016large,caspani2016enhanced,clerici2017controlling,saha2020broadband,li2021refractive}.
 They have the benefit that the ENZ-region can be suitably tuned, but it is roughly at telecommunication wavelengths, which is an asset for potential applications.
-For comparison, the nonlinear refractive index of ITO at its ENZ wavelength of 1240~nm reaches $n_2= 0.11~\text{cm}^2/\text{GW}$~\cite{alam2016large}, while for AZO at 1390~nm $n_2= 3.07 \times 10^{-4}~\text{cm}^2/\text{GW}$ \cite{caspani2016enhanced}.
+In the ENZ wavelength region, the imaginary part of the permittivity in TCOs is in the range of 0.2--0.4~\cite{kinsey2015epsilon,alam2016large,caspani2016enhanced}.
+The nonlinear refractive index of ITO at its ENZ wavelength of 1240~nm reaches $n_2= 0.11~\text{cm}^2/\text{GW}$~\cite{alam2016large}, while for AZO at 1390~nm $n_2= 3.07 \times 10^{-4}~\text{cm}^2/\text{GW}$ \cite{caspani2016enhanced}.
 A comprehensive overview of nonlinear refractive indices of different materials can be found in~\cite{lobet2023new}.